 The study of cell biology and membrane physiology.
 Topics include organization and functional properties of biological membranes, membrane physiology and signaling, rough endoplasmic reticulum and synthesis of membrane/secretory membrane proteins, endocytosis, the cytoskeleton, and cell division.
 The second of four modules in a yearlong foundational biology sequence; meets for the second half of the term.
 Prerequisite: BIOL 101.
 SC ½ Course cr

-Foundation principles for the study of genes, genetics, and developmental biology.
+Foundation principles for the study of genetics and developmental biology.
 How genes control development and disease; Mendel's rules; examples of organ physiology.
 The third of four modules in a yearlong foundational biology sequence; meets for the first half of the term.
 Prerequisites: BIOL 101 and 102.
 SC ½ Course cr

 BIOL 104a or b, Principles of Ecology and Evolutionary Biology Staff